Search Results

 TCF1 (for T cell factor-1) is essential for the creation and persistence of disease-fighting antibodies in the bloodstream.

-… The gold standard for a successful vaccine is the creation of long-lasting antibodies that will defend the body against … has found a promising new area for vaccine developers to explore in search of that gold. … Promising Area for … but there was no question about its significance.
-TCF1 deficiency causes "a severe defect" in the TFH cell response …
+… The gold standard for a successful vaccine is the creation of long-lasting antibodies that will defend the body against … has found a promising new area for vaccine developers to explore in search of that gold. … cells called T follicular helper (TFH) cells in response to a viral infection.
+These TFH cells then interact with …

 Event